A Non-Exhaustive List: 103 Symptoms Women May Experience in Peri/Menopause

 Osteoporosis Risk – Declining estrogen levels contribute to bone density loss.

-Hives & Itchy Skin – Reduced collagen production leads to dry, hives, and itchy skin.
+Hives & Itchy Skin – Reduced collagen production can lead to dry, itchy skin and/or hives.

 Dizziness & vertigo – Hormonal fluctuations may affect balance and blood sugar levels, leading to dizziness & vertigo.